 Konjac sponge texture

 Those sponges are really bouncy and incredibly soft on the skin.
 Their uneven surface helps to “deep” cleanse without too much exfoliation.
+Having a proper cleansing routine is a key element of any skincare routine (click here).

 How to use konjac sponge